Is Melbourne Tap Water Safe to Drink in 2026? What's In It

 Internal Plumbing (Your Home’s Pipes)

-• Lead solder (used in copper pipe joints in Australian homes built before 1989)
+• Lead solder – used in copper pipe joints in Australian homes built before 1989

-What Is Actually in Melbourne Tap Water?
+What's Actually in Melbourne Tap Water?
 The Full Picture

 Substance